datadryad/dryad-app/app/views/stash_engine/pages/_publication_policy.html.md

     <ol>
     <li>Review Submissions for personally identifiable or otherwise sensitive or inappropriate information;
     <li>Review Submissions for copyright and license statements that are potentially incompatible with a CC0 instrument;
-    <li>Review Submissions for compliance with file format and minimum reporting guidelines and alert Submitters or Members when non-compliance is discovered.
+    <li>Review Submissions for compliance with file format and minimum reporting guidelines and alert Submitters or Partners when non-compliance is discovered.
     </ol>

     Dryad will not: